What Type of Birth Injury Compensation Can My Family?

 Caps on Damages

 Some states place limits (caps) on non-economic damages in medical malpractice lawsuits.
 Non-economic damages include subjective losses like pain and suffering.
 Economic damages, such as medical bills or ongoing therapy expenses, are often not limited.
-A birth injury attorney familiar with your jurisdiction’s rules will be able to explain the impact of any caps on your potential compensation.
+An experienced birth injury attorney familiar with your jurisdiction’s rules will be able to explain the impact of any caps on your potential compensation.

 Informed Consent and Medical Errors